Zero Gravity Sleep Position

 What are the Primary Benefits of the Zero Gravity Sleep Position?

 The zero gravity sleep position improves comfort and reduces strain.
 NASA research shows this sleep position supports the body’s natural posture.
-Many hospitals and homes now use this best sleeping position for better rest.
+Many hospitals and homes now use this best side sleeping position for better rest.

 Improved Breathing